GuanzhouSong/TCP-UDP-Server-Client/README.md

 Note:
 - Bugs do exist for p2p messaging.
 If multiple peers message the same individual, message status is not reflected for both parties.
+- This is not meant to be 100% bug free and perfect.
+This project is just out of interest and extending concepts and work from a university course.
+- Please do not copy and paste into your ASSIGNMENTS or any other academic work.
+- Feel free to do anything else with it :).

+Extension:
+- Implmenting a Gui through JavaFX.